Theoretical Analyses of Multiobjective Evolutionary Algorithms on Multimodal Objectives: SEMO Cannot Optimize Functions

 \section{SEMO Cannot Optimize $\ojzj$ Functions}

-The simple evolutionary multi-objective optimizer (SEMO), proposed by \citet{LaumannsTZWD02}, is a well-analyzed basic benchmark algorithm in multi-objective evolutionary theory~\citep{QianYZ13,LiZZZ16}.
-It is a multi-objective analogue of the randomized local search (RLS) algorithm, which starts with a random individual and tries to improve it by repeatedly flipping a single random bit and accepting the better of parent and this offspring.
-As a multi-objective algorithm trying to compute the full Pareto front, the SEMO naturally has to work with a non-trivial population.
+The simple evolutionary multiobjective optimizer (SEMO), proposed by~\cite{LaumannsTZWD02}, is a well-studied basic benchmark algorithm in multiobjective evolutionary theory~\cite{QianYZ13,LiZZZ16}.
+It is a multiobjective analogue of the randomized local search (RLS) algorithm, which starts with a random individual and tries to improve it by repeatedly flipping a single random bit and accepting the better of parent and this offspring.
+As a multiobjective algorithm trying to compute the full Pareto front, the SEMO naturally has to work with a non-trivial population.
 This is initialized with a single random individual.
 In each iteration, a random parent is chosen from the population.
 It generates an offspring by flipping a random bit.
 The offspring enters the population if it is not weakly dominated by some individual already in the population.
 In this case, any individual dominated by it is removed from the population.
 The details of SEMO are shown in Algorithm~\ref{alg:semo}.
+We note that more recent works such as~\cite{FriedrichHN10} define the (G)SEMO minimally different, namely so that in case of equal objective values the offspring enters the population and replaces the existing individual with this objective value.
+Preferring offspring in case of equal objective values allows EAs to traverse plateaus of equal fitness and this is generally preferred over keeping the first solution with a certain objective value.
+For our purposes, this difference is not important since all points with equal fitness behave identically.

+In the following Theorem~\ref{thm:semoojzj}, we show that the SEMO cannot cope with the multimodality of the $\ojzj_{n,k}$ function.
+Even with infinite time, it does not find the full Pareto front of any $\ojzj$ function.
+We note that this result is not very surprising and we prove it rather for reasons of completeness.
+It is well-known in single-objective optimization that the \emph{randomized local search} heuristic with positive (and often very high) probability fails on multimodal problems (the only published reference we found is~\cite[Theorem~9]{DoerrJK08}, but surely this was known before).
+It is for the same reason that the SEMO algorithm cannot optimize the $\ojzj$ function.